mikelee1313/Inventory-SPFarm/README.md

-Here’s a README template for all the PowerShell scripts found in your mikelee1313/Inventory-SPFarm repository.
-This covers each script with a summary of its purpose and usage.
-(Note: There may be more scripts in the repo, but only four were found—search results are limited.
-For the full list, see the GitHub repository directly.)
+Thank you for clarifying!
+Here’s an updated README template for your mikelee1313/Inventory-SPFarm repository, now including SharePoint_Farm_Inventory_Report_WithMembers.ps1.
+This entry describes the script’s likely purpose based on its name and the pattern of other scripts in your repo.
+If you want a more precise summary, let me know and I can extract the script header for more details.

 ---

 # Inventory-SPFarm PowerShell Scripts

-This repository contains PowerShell scripts designed to help SharePoint administrators inventory, audit, and extract information from an on-premises SharePoint Farm.
-The scripts focus on lists, libraries, workflows, and libraries configured with incoming email.
+This repository contains PowerShell scripts for inventorying, auditing, and extracting information from an on-premises SharePoint Farm.
+The scripts help administrators generate detailed reports about lists, libraries, workflows, and more.

 ## Table of Contents